Podiatry & Chiropody

-Along with all the physical treatments that the podiatrist can perform, Kim will also advise what footwear are appropriate, exercises if required, how to keep your feet healthy at home and she can also perform biomechanical assessments and fit custom orthotics (inserts for your shoes).
-Kim specialises in biomechanical Podiatry and can assess and treat all members of the community.
+Along with all the physical treatments that the podiatrist can perform, Katie will also advise what footwear are appropriate, exercises if required, how to keep your feet healthy at home and she can also perform biomechanical assessments and fit orthotics (inserts for your shoes).
+Katie specialises in biomechanical Podiatry and can assess and treat all members of the community.

 We also have a range of creams and emollients available in our Edinburgh clinic that our chiropodist will be able to advise if any of these may be beneficial for you.